versun/RSSBox/docs/docs/en/index.md

     git checkout -b feature/your-feature-name
     ```

-4. **Install dependencies and start development**
+4. **Install dependencies and start development server**

-    Recommended to use the uv tool:
     ```
-    uv run dev # Automatically installs dependencies and starts the dev server
+    uv run dev # Automatically installs dependencies and completes initialization
     ```

-5. **Submit a Pull Request**
+6. **Submit a Pull Request**

     Submit a PR on GitHub, describing your changes and motivation.

-**Contribution Tips**
+**Contribution Guidelines**

-Make sure your code passes formatting checks and basic tests before submitting.
+  Please ensure your code passes ruff formatting checks and basic tests before submitting.
   It is recommended to describe your changes and motivation in detail in the PR.
   All types of contributions are welcome: documentation, tests, features, or bug fixes.
   If you have questions or suggestions, feel free to join the [Telegram group](https://t.me/rsstranslator).

   Thank you for your participation and support!

 ## Star History Chart